-Modes of Thought and their instructional implications Staff Contact: A Prof John Sweller commonly used instructional techniques are ineffective.
+Modes of Thought and their Instructional Implications Staff Contact: Prof John Sweller

+Cognition and instruction.
+The manner in which instructional material is designed and taught can be guided usefully by cognitive theory.
+Current findings based on schema theory and cognitive load theory suggest that many commonly used instructional techniques are ineffective.
 The same theories and findings provide alternatives structured to facilitate learning, thinking and problem solving.
 Procedures for designing instruction that accords with our mental processes, and research techniques to test the effectiveness of novel instructional methods are central issues that are discussed.